-Reconstruction is the act of replacing existing structures with new construction, which may have an alternative land use (i.e. commercial/industrial versus residential).
-This section examines the facilities cost impacts of two specific types of Reconstruction: (i) Residential Reconstruction and (ii) Reconstruction of Commercial/Industrial Construction into Residential Construction.
+Reconstruction is the act of replacing existing structures with new construction, which may have an alternative land use (i.e. commercial/industrial versus residential) or may consist of different residential unit types (e.g., single family detached versus multifamily, etc.).